What is the CBG?

 CBG and urinary bladder problems

-A team of Italian scientists developed a study in 2015 and found that CBG would reduce bladder contractions and help with potential urinary system problems.
+A team of Italian scientists developed a study in 2015 and discovered that CBG would reduce bladder contractions and help resolve possible problems related to the urinary system.

 CBG and appetite